 Then came the snow and the ice and the freeze and winter’s winds.
-Chicago became Narnia under the spell of the White Witch.
+Chicago became Narnia under the spell of the White Witch – always winter and never Christmas.
 I looked out my window each morning and felt like a little kid who couldn’t go out and play.

 At that point I was only weighing myself weekly so I didn’t catch on to what was happening for a while.
 The first week went by and I was unable to ride my bike.
 I gained 3 lbs.
 I didn’t take it too seriously because I know that water retention and elimination can through your weight off by a couple of pounds.